DDNStorage/net_sanitizer/README.md

 ## Known Issues

-- Q: When running the `network_sanitizer` with MVAPICH2 and multirail clients, my clients receive a segmentation fault.
+- Q: When running the Network Sanitizer with MVAPICH2 and multirail clients, my clients receive a segmentation fault.
   A: It's probably a but in MVAPICH2.
-Try running the `network_sanitizer` with `--clients-args="-env MV2_NUM_HCAS 1"`.
+Try running the Network Sanitizer with `--clients-args="-env MV2_NUM_HCAS 1"`.

 ## Known Limitations

-- Only runs with MVAPICH for now.
-This limitation is only due to the script `run_netsan.sh`, which exports a bunch of environment variables that can only be interpreted by MVAPICH.
+- Multiple rail configurations are supported only if MVAPICH is used.
+  OpenMPI should theoretically work, but I didn't manage to get a working multirail configuration with it.